More Old Trafford misery for United with 2-0 loss to City - WHIZ News

 Humiliation was avoided, two weeks after being routed 5-0 by Liverpool here, but it was another encounter to reinforce just how far United has slipped behind the Premier League’s elite.

-City and United boast the world’s most expensive football squads — each assembled for more than $1 billion — but that wouldn’t be obvious watching in the lashing northern English rain.
+This was City’s first Premier League win over United since March 2019 but in that time Guardiola’s side has won the title twice, while the trophy hasn’t been on the red half of Manchester since 2013.

-On paper, six points now separate defending champion City in second from United in fifth.
-The gulf in quality, tactics and style look greater, with City effortlessly cruising to victory.
+“It’s a big step backwards,” United manager Ole Gunnar Solskjaer said.
+“It’s a way of losing that we don’t like.
+When you lose a game against a good team, you want to see a better Man United team than that.”

-It wasn’t Pep Guardiola’s name City fans were singing at Old Trafford.
-They were mercilessly mocking Ole Gunnar Solskjaer.
+It wasn’t Guardiola’s name City fans were singing at Old Trafford.
+They were mercilessly mocking Solskjaer.

 “Ole’s at the wheel,” they serenaded the United manager, sarcastically adopting the United fan song.